Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[STRING|None] :None` Overrides all music by this track.
     1. `[FLOAT] :0` The time in seconds it takes to transition music.
     1. `[True|False] :False` Whether to play the override music (5) only once and then return to other music.
 - `Act_SendComm` Sends communication from one object to others.
 A sender without proper space costume will not display a comms window.
+Note that players cannot receive such comms from objects that are not present at the client (e.g. NPCs outside their spawn/sync range).
     1. `STRING` The name of this comm.
 Referred to by `Cnd_CommComplete`.
     1. `STRING|Activator` Object by name or label to receive this comm.
     1. `STRING` Object by name to send this comm.
 Must have a voice defined.
 Cannot be a player.